If you don’t have a will, the law decides who gets what. Your family may also be unable to make use of inheritance tax exemptions.

 While the intestacy rules vary across England, Scotland, Wales and Northern Ireland, these broad principles apply throughout the UK:

-The only way to make sure your wishes are met after you die, is to create a legally-binding will.
-This is true for everyone, but is especially important if you have people who depend on you financially, or if you want to leave things to people outside your family.
+The only way to make sure your wishes are met after you die is to create a legally binding will.
+This is especially important if you have people who depend on you financially, or if you want to leave things to people outside your family.

 This includes: